-- Ask another exterior gateway to agree to exchange reachability information - Continually check to ensure that its EGP neighbors are responding - Allow EGP neighbors to exchange reachability information by passing routing update messages system.
-For this reason, EGP cannot be used as a routing algorithm.
-As a result, there is only one path from an exterior gateway to any network.
+- Ask another exterior gateway to agree to exchange reachability information - Continually check to ensure that its EGP neighbors are responding - Allow EGP neighbors to exchange reachability information by passing routing update messages

 EGP restricts exterior gateways by allowing them to advertise only those destination networks reachable entirely within that gateway's autonomous system.
 Thus, an exterior gateway using EGP passes on information to its EGP neighbors but does not advertise reachability information about its EGP neighbors.